bootlin/training-materials/common/kgdb.typ

   - See #kdochtml("process/debugging/kgdb") for more information

-#if sys.inputs.training == "debugging"{
+#if sys.inputs.training == "debugging" {
   [=== kgdb kernel config

     - #kconfigval("CONFIG_DEBUG_KERNEL", "y") to make KGDB support visible

     - #kconfigval("CONFIG_KGDB", "y") to enable KGDB support

     - #kconfigval("CONFIG_DEBUG_INFO", "y") to compile the kernel with debug info (`-g`)

     - #kconfigval("CONFIG_FRAME_POINTER", "y") to have more reliable stacktraces

     - #kconfigval("CONFIG_KGDB_SERIAL_CONSOLE", "y") to enable KGDB
       support over serial

     - #kconfigval("CONFIG_GDB_SCRIPTS", "y") to enable kernel GDB python scripts

     - #kconfigval("CONFIG_RANDOMIZE_BASE", "n") to disable KASLR

     - #kconfigval("CONFIG_WATCHDOG", "n") to disable watchdog

     - #kconfigval("CONFIG_MAGIC_SYSRQ", "y") to enable Magic SysReq support

     - #kconfigval("CONFIG_STRICT_KERNEL_RWX", "n") to disable memory
       protection on code section, thus allowing to put breakpoints

     === kgdb pitfalls

     - KASLR should be disabled to avoid confusing gdb with randomized kernel addresses

       - Disable #emph[kaslr mode using `nokaslr` command line parameter if enabled in your kernel.]

     - Disable the platform watchdog to avoid rebooting while debugging.

       - When interrupted by KGDB, all interrupts are disabled thus, the watchdog is not serviced.

       - Sometimes, watchdog is enabled by upper boot levels.
 Make sure to disable the watchdog there too.

     - Can not interrupt kernel execution from gdb using `interrupt` command or `Ctrl + C`.

     - Not possible to break everywhere (see
       #kconfig("CONFIG_KGDB_HONOUR_BLOCKLIST")).

     - Need a console driver with polling support.

-- Some architecture lacks functionalities (No watchpoints on arm32 for instance) and some instabilities might happen!]
+    - Some architecture lacks functionalities (No watchpoints on arm32 for instance) and some instabilities might happen!
+  ]
 }

 === Using kgdb (1/2)

 - Details available in the kernel documentation:
   #kdochtml("process/debugging/kgdb")